Surrogate modelling the Baryonic Universe I: The colour of star formation: Discussion

 Alternatively, non-parametric models do not explicitly specify an analytical function for star formation history.
 Instead, they typically define SFHs based on SFRs computed at a finite set of control points.
 A wide range of such SFH models have been explored in the literature, including those based on piecewise constant functions \citep{CidFernandes2005, Ocvirk2006} and models with time-stepping that is adaptive \citep{tojeiro_etal07, iyer_etal19} and/or stochastically correlated \citep{caplar_tachella19}.
 As expected, nonparametric models can predict a broader variety of features in the SFH relative to a family of simple analytical functions.
 However, this added flexibility usually comes at significant computational cost, and potentially encompasses freedom to capture features in SFH that are either not physical, not warranted by the available data, or both.
+After all, there exists a finite amount of SFH information contained in any observational dataset, and so one must be careful not to overfit limited data with a highly complex model.
 Even with high-resolution spectra in optical wavelengths, at most $\sim8$ episodes of star formation can be reliably recovered \citep{Ocvirk2006}.
 Despite photometric measurements through a few broad bands contain considerable constraining power on galaxy parameters \citep{Pacifici2016}, much information about the SFH is lost when observing a galaxy's SED through only a handful of broad-band filters.
 As a result, imaging data alone constrain even fewer SFH features relative to spectroscopic data \citep{Carnall2019}.

 To address the ill-conditioned nature of SFH inference with a flexible non-parametric model, it is typical to appeal to physically motivated priors to reduce the dimensionality of the problem.
 In one approach to applying such priors, galaxy catalogues generated by semi-analytic models or hydrodynamical simulations are treated as libraries from which SFHs are drawn \citep{Finlator2007, Brammer2008, Pacifici2012}.
 Synthetic galaxy catalogues can also be used as training data for a machine learning algorithm such as a Convolutional Neural Network \citep{lovell_etal19}, or for a flexible basis function decomposition \citep{iyer_gawiser17, iyer_etal19}.\footnote{Such catalogs are also widely used to {\em validate}, rather than train, techniques for inferring physical galaxy properties, e.g. \citet{Laigle2019}.}